aotten77/jquery-smoothMousewheel/README.md

 jQuery Smoothwheel Plugin
 =========================
-A [jQuery](http://jquery.com/) plugin that adds cross-browser *smooth* scrolling by using requestAnimationFrame.
+A [jQuery](http://jquery.com/) plugin that adds cross-browser *smooth* mouse scrolling by using requestAnimationFrame.
 It provides for a better user experience on e.g. scrolling animations.
 To see it in action at [joinmedia.de](http://joinmedia.de).

 ##Requirements for jquery-smoothwheel